 The regional economy continues to shift from a resource-based to a service-based economy.
-Much of the economic growth in Fresno County has occurred in resident-serving sectors.
+Much of the economic growth in Fresno County has occurred in resident-serving sectors, while the agriculture-related industries experienced a significant decline.
 In addition to larger national and structural trends, these changes have been fueled in large part by the region's expanding population, the conversion of agricultural land to housing development, and more efficient, less labor-intensive farming techniques.